Bug report #12032

 Any help would be much appreciated!

-#1 Updated by Harrissou Santanna over 6 years ago
+#1 Updated by Harrissou Santanna about 8 years ago

 I think this is rather an issue with your data.
 It might contain features with not valid geometries.
 Check it and fix this errors and all should be fine, I think.